 Investments are carried at fair value in the statement of financial position.
 Investment return (including realized and unrealized gains and losses on investments, interest and dividends, and investment expense) is included in the change in net assets without donor restrictions unless restricted by donor or law.
 Investment return on restricted assets is reported as an increase in net assets with donor restrictions if the asset restriction expires in the reporting period in which the income is recognized.
-All other restricted investment return is reported as an increase in net assets with donor restrictions.
+All other restricted investment return is reported as an increase in net assets with donor restrictions, depending on the nature of the restriction.